-Authors invited to submit a review can choose to send either a narrative or scoping review.
+Narrative and scoping reviews are by invitation only and are peer reviewed.
+Authors invited to write a narrative or scoping review can choose to submit either review type based on their judgment about what would be most appropriate for the topic.
 These instructions focus on the narrative review, ARCR's standard article type.
-For questions about preparing a scoping review, please contact the ARCR managing editor (see contact information at the end of this document).
+Scoping reviews should follow both ARCR guidelines and guidelines outlined by Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) Extension for Scoping Reviews.
+If you plan to submit a scoping review, please first contact ARCR staff (see contact information at the end of this document).